spotlightpa/poor-richard/content/news/2022-01-28-SPLMAPONE.md

 Anticipating that Wolf and the General Assembly would be unable to agree on a map in time to <a href="https://www.spotlightpa.org/news/2022/01/pennsylvania-primary-2022-redistricting-delays/">keep the May primary on track</a>, two suits filed in December asked Commonwealth Court to take over the redistricting process.

 In response, the court issued a Jan.
 30 deadline to complete the map while also soliciting proposals from the petitioners, Wolf, top lawmakers, and other approved parties in preparation to take over the process.
-In total, 14 maps were submitted.
+In total, more than a dozen maps were submitted.

 The court could rule as soon as this weekend.
-But first, each of the 14 proposals will get a thorough airing in front of Judge Patricia McCullough, elected in 2009 as a Republican.
+But first, each of the proposals will get a thorough airing in front of Judge Patricia McCullough, elected in 2009 as a Republican.
 Her ruling will likely be appealed to the state Supreme Court, which has a 5-2 Democratic majority.

 Here’s a recap of what happened on Day 1, with rolling updates from Day 2.